-However, in terms of revenues it is appropriate to characterize the first 13 years of the millennium as an oil boom.
-Natural gas revenues peaked in 2005 and declined sharply after that, while petroleum revenues kept on rising to 2008, fell back and then recovered to an even higher level by 2012.
+However, in terms of revenues it is appropriate to characterize the first thirteen years of the millennium as an oil boom.
+Natural gas revenues peaked in 2005 and declined sharply after that, while petroleum revenues kept on rising to 2008, fell rapidly in 2009 and then recovered to an even higher level by 2012.
 The dramatic rise in revenues was also the result of a steady expansion of production of oil.
-These revenues are a main driver of some of the impacts of oil and gas on productivity in the economies of Canada and the oil and gas producing provinces, impacts that are investigated in this report.
-This justifies the title of this report.
+These revenues are a main driver of some of the impacts of oil and gas on productivity in the economies of Canada and the oil- and gas-producing provinces.

 The bonanza brought about by the high price of oil, of course, mainly took the form of sales outside Canada.
-The volume of net exports of heavy crude doubled between 1997 and 2012, and that of light crude became positive by the end of the period (Chart 6).
-This along with the price hike made the trade balance in energy products increase from less than \$20 billion before the year 2000 to more than \$60 billion by 2008, giving a tremendous boost to the current account balance (Chart 7).
-As the Canadian economy remained vigorous while the world economy went into recession after the financial crisis of 2008, the current account balance turned sharply negative.
-Net revenues from energy products remained strongly positive through 2013, however.
+The volume of net exports of heavy crude doubled between 1997 and 2012, and that of light crude became positive by the end of the period (Chart 7).
+This along with the price hike made the trade balance in energy products increase from less than \$20 billion before the year 2000 to more than \$60 billion by 2008, giving a tremendous boost to the current account balance (Chart 8).
+Although after the financial crisis of 2008 the current account balance turned sharply negative, net revenues from energy products remained strongly positive through 2013.

-Chart 6: Net Exports of oil, in thousands of cubic meters per day, 1997-2012
+Chart 7: Net Exports of Oil, Thousands of Cubic Meters per Day, 1997-2013